Tech Happens: 12 Tips for Live Streaming with Socialive and Other Tools

 - The speaker you want on the far left (or top left, or top center, if only two) is the person you want in your timeline

-- The other speakers you’ll drag from your sources list to the open spots in the layout preview (more on that in “Using Socialive for a Panel Discussion”)
+- The other speakers you’ll drag from your sources list to the open spots in the layout preview (more on that in “Maximize any guest or video source within a layout to display it full-screen”)

 - End card: see #6 above for one reason why this is a good practice